Hologos/logger/README.md

 # load the library
 . "/path/to/library/logger"

-# first you have to initialize the logger
+# first you have to initialize the logger (default level is A = all messages)
 logger::init "N"

 # now you can log your messages